 When you wake up in the morning, it's the perfect time to fight the urge to procrastinate.
 This is because both your willpower and focus are at their strongest.
 Use this time wisely to tackle your biggest task of the day.
 I've used this technique on many mornings when I've felt like closing my laptop and sticking the TV on.

 The great thing about it is that you get a huge productivity boost from accomplishing something big so early in the day.
 This then has a knock-on effect on the rest of your tasks and generally tends to make everything else a little easier.

 An anti-to-do list is where you keep all the things you've been putting off.
 It's helpful for tackling the items that are really dragging and you just can't find the energy for.

 A good tip I learned is to use my early morning energy to tackle just one task on my anti-to-do list so that eventually those pesky to-do's I'm avoiding get done.

 Working in the same space day after day can make your work and life feel stagnant, to say the least.
 It can help if you grab your laptop and go work from the sofa or outside for a little while.

 Another option is to spend some time rearranging your office space so it feels fresh and new.
 I do this every few months and it works great.

 When you procrastinate, there are usually a couple of things you do.
-A lot of people start scrolling through Facebook or Twitter, like I mentioned above.
-Others, like myself, sit looking at the their email for far to long, just trying to find something to reply to.
+A lot of people start scrolling through Facebook or Twitter as I mentioned above.
+Others, like myself, sit looking at their email for far too long, just trying to find something to reply to.

-A great tip for getting past this is to eliminate those go-to options, otherwise they become habit and it's then about more than simple distractions.
+A great tip for getting past this is to eliminate those go-to options, otherwise, they become a habit and it's then about more than simple distractions.
 Once a habit is formed, it can be very difficult to break free of.